 Classroom Tip: Use this book and dramatize the actions.

-Classroom Tip: This book is a good way to reinforce rhyming.
+Classroom Tip: This book is a good way to reinforce a lesson about rhyming.

 What's a Pair?
 What's a Dozen? by Stephen R. Swinburne

 The book includes an introduction to number-related words like "single, double, and couple," and prefixes like "uni-, bi-, and tri-".

 Eddie's in for the adventure of his life after he discovers that his teddy bear has grown much too big to cuddle.